S1M0N38/dante.nvim/README.md

 ## 💡 Idea

-I want to experiment with the newlly released [GPT Assistant API](https://platform.openai.com/docs/assistants/overview).
-Vim/Neovim builtin diff tool is a good way to highlight the differences between the original text and the suggested one.
+I wanted to experiment with the newly released [GPT Assistant API](https://platform.openai.com/docs/assistants/overview).
+Vim/Neovim's builtin diff tool is a good way to highlight the differences between the original text and the suggested one.

-**Edit**: I move from GPT Assistant API back to *chat completions* API because it was easy to implement API in a non-blocking fashion.
+**Edit**: I moved from the GPT Assistant API back to the *chat completions* API because it was easier to implement the API in a non-blocking fashion.

 *The detailed reasons why I decided to develop dante.nvim are explained in this [Reddit post](https://www.reddit.com/r/neovim/comments/182p87j/dantenvim_a_simple_ai_writing_assistant/).*